deborahgrbac/Introduction-to-Text-Analyisis-with-Python/README.md

 * Mac OS X
 * Windows 10

-Not recommended local JupyterLab installation methods We do not recommend Anaconda because it can be difficult to install, troubleshoot, and uninstall.
+Not recommended local JupyterLab installation methods.
+Using Anaconda is not recommend  because it can be difficult to install, troubleshoot, and uninstall.
 Anaconda installs a large suite of data science tools; many are not necessary for using these notebooks.
 Moreover, Anaconda can be difficult to properly un-install which makes it hard to switch if you would like to use another solution.

 A better solution is Miniconda, which installs far fewer applications on the machine.
 However, the difficulty of installing Miniconda is similar to JupyterLab by itself.